csdmichael/SalesPOC.AI/README.md

 ## Relationship to SalesPOC.API

-The API's `ChatController` connects to this agent via the Azure AI Projects SDK:
+The API's `ChatController` connects to agents via the Azure AI Projects SDK:

 ```
 SalesPOC.API (appsettings.json)
   └── AzureAgent:Endpoint       → AI Foundry project endpoint
-  └── AzureAgent:AgentName → "arrow-sales-agent" (must match agent_config.yaml)
+  └── AzureAgent:AgentName      → "arrow-sales-agent"  (agent_config.yaml)
+  └── AzureAgent:DealStrategy   → "Deal-Strategy"      (deal_strategy_config.yaml)
 ```

-Any changes to the agent's instructions or model in this repo are automatically deployed and immediately available to the API.
+Any changes to agent instructions or models in this repo are automatically deployed and immediately available to the API.

 ## License